Finite generators for countable group actions in the Borel and Baire category settings: Finitely additive invariant measures and -compressibility

+Note that due to (i), $\mu$ is well defined for all $A \in \Bfrak(X)$.
+In fact, it is straightforward to check that $\mu$ is a finitely additive $G$-invariant probability measure.
+Thus, we only need to show that $T$ is satisfiable, for which it is enough to check that $T$ is finitely satisfiable, by the Compactness Theorem of propositional logic (or by Tychonoff's theorem).

+Let $T_0 \subseteq T$ be finite and let $\Pa_0$ be the set of propositional variables that appear in the sentences in $T_0$.
+Let $\BA$ denote the Boolean $G$-algebra generated by the sets that appear in the indices of the variables in $\Pa_0$.
+By \cref{measures on ctbl Boolean algebras}, there is a finitely additive $G$-invariant probability measure $\mu$ defined on $\BA$.
+Consider the following assignment of the variables in $\Pa_0$: for all $P_{A,r} \in \Pa_0$,

+It is straightforward to check that this assignment satisfies $T_0$, and hence, $T$ is finitely satisfiable. \end{proof}

-\textit{Proof of Theorem \ref{Nadkarni for C_4}}.
-Our proof follows the general outline of Nadkarni's proof.
+We now start working towards the proof of \cref{Nadkarni for C_4}, following the general outline of Nadkarni's proof of \cref{Nadkarni's thm}.
 The construction of $m(A,x)$ is somewhat similar to that of Haar measure.
 First, for sets $A,B$, we define a Borel function $[A/B] : X \to \N \cup \set{-1, \infty}$ that basically gives the number of copies of $B^{[x]_G}$ that fit in $A^{[x]_G}$ when moved by group elements (piecewise).
 Then we define a decreasing sequence of complete sections (called a fundamental sequence below), which serves as a gauge to measure the size of a given set.

-Assume throughout that $X$ is an aperiodic Borel $G$-space (although we only use the aperiodicity assumption in \ref{fundamental sequence exists} to assert that smooth sets are in $\C_1$).
+Assume throughout that $X$ is an aperiodic Borel $G$-space (although we only use the aperiodicity assumption in \cref{fundamental sequence exists} to assert that smooth sets are in $\Cfrak_1$).